 SOL is the native cryptocurrency of Solana.
 It's used for transaction fees and staking.
 SPL tokens are custom tokens built on top of Solana using the SPL Token Program.

-Think of it this way: SOL is like the base currency, while SPL tokens are custom currencies you can create for specific purposes.
-Both exist on the same blockchain and can be held in the same wallet.
+Custom tokens you create for specific purposes - utility, governance, meme coins, stablecoins, and more.
+Both exist on the same blockchain and are held in the same wallet.

 Common Use Cases